drfuzzi/CSC2106_REST-PicoW-MicroPython/README.md

 ## III.
 MicroPython REST API Setup

-The RESTful API logic will be broken into two main files: `main.py` (the main program and API router) and `web_server.py` (the core HTTP server logic).
+The RESTful API logic will be broken into two main files:
+* `main.py` (the main program and API router) and
+* `web_server.py` (the core HTTP server logic).

+The **API router** in main.py is responsible for defining and managing the routes of your API.
+It maps incoming HTTP requests (such as GET /users or POST /orders) to the appropriate handler functions that implement the business logic.
+In other words, it acts like a traffic controller, ensuring each request is directed to the correct endpoint based on its URL path and HTTP method.

+The **core HTTP server logic** in web_server.py handles the low-level networking tasks required to run the server.
+This includes listening on a specific port, accepting client connections, parsing raw HTTP requests, and sending back responses.
+Essentially, it provides the foundation for communication over HTTP, while the API router builds on top of it to deliver structured RESTful functionality.

 ### A. Utility Code (`web_server.py`)